nkahassai-unc/ASTControl2/README.md

 - Real-time RA/DEC feedback and device state display
 - Arduino-based servo control for dome and etalon positioning
 - File handler for auto-transferring `.avi` videos from Raspberry Pi to PC
-- Optional FireCapture preview integration and script support
+- FireCapture preview integration and capture script support

 ---